Lewis Library Description for Grant Writers - Spring 2019

-Lewis Library’s staff of 29 FTE employees, including 16 professional librarians, provides in-person assistance for 109 hours per week.
+Lewis Library’s staff of 35 FTE employees, including 18 professional librarians, provides in-person assistance for 109 hours per week.
 Each of the library’s three floors is available for student and faculty use 24 hours a day, 7 days a week.
 The library’s scholarly collection contains approximately 11,000 electronic journals, 14,700 print and electronic books, and 119 searchable databases in the biomedical sciences, clinical medicine, public health, and affiliated fields.
 All electronic resources can be accessed through the Lewis Library web site at http://library.hsc.unt.edu and are available to UNTHSC students, staff, and faculty from anywhere in the world at any time of the day and night.

 Lewis Library uses an online system from SirsiDynix to acquire, process, and provide access to its collections.
-Students and faculty may obtain books and journals not owned by the library using the ILLiad web-based order and delivery system.
-Lewis Library has been a resource library in the National Network of Libraries of Medicine since 1991 and is also a member of the South Central Academic Medical Libraries Consortium, a group of 16 academic medical/health science center libraries in Texas, Arkansas, Louisiana, Oklahoma and New Mexico.
+Students and faculty may obtain books and journals not held in the library by using the ILLiad web-based order and delivery system.
 Additionally, the library participates in TexShare, a state of Texas cooperative library program.
 TexShare allows UNTHSC students, staff, and faculty physical access to and borrowing privileges from all public libraries as well as various public and private institutions of higher education in Texas.
 As a member of the University of North Texas System, the library is able to gain access to a wide array of electronic resources outside the health sciences.
+Lewis Library has also been a resource library in the National Network of Libraries of Medicine since 1991 and is a member of the South Central Academic Medical Libraries Consortium (SCAMeL), a group of 17 academic medical/health science center libraries in Arkansas, Louisiana, Oklahoma, New Mexico, and Texas.
 The library’s participation in these collaborative endeavors ensures that UNTHSC students and faculty have access to the world of information beyond the walls of Lewis Library.